kelvinst/kelvinst.github.io/resume/index.md

 Professionally I worked on many languages and tools, first with Delphi legacy products, converting a C application to Java, then writing new products in Java.
 And studying at the university, it was not very different, where the homeworks, at most, must be written in Java.

 So, until the end of 2012, I was a typical Java/Delphi programmer, with some steps into other languages for study purposes, but nothing more deep than this.
-Then, in some shiny day of 2013, I've made a fork in my developer's life, when I start to contribute actively in open source projects, and start to dive in this awesome Ruby community and discover every day more, what this world can teach me.
+Then, in some shiny day of 2013, I've made a fork in my developer's life, when I start to contribute actively in open source projects, and start to dive in this awesome community and discover every day more, what this world can teach me.

-Improve my programming skills was always my objective, and with Ruby, I am finding even more ways to make me better, and discuss better solutions for everything I am doing, even using other languages.
+Improve my programming skills was always my objective, and with this new step, I am finding even more ways to make me better, and reach better solutions for everything I am doing, even using other languages.

 If you want to know about my open-source contributions, take a look at my [GitHub account](https://github.com/kelvinst) or read my [Open Source Report Card](http://osrc.dfm.io/kelvinst).
 If you want to know some of my achievements as a developer in GitHub, check my [CoderWall account](https://coderwall.com/kelvinst).
 And if you want to know somethings that I know about web development, check my [Code School Report Card](https://www.codeschool.com/users/kelvinst).